 Thank you and make the most of the ride.

 Through the Lens: The Photography of John Lanterman

-John will have a solo exhibit at the Tread of the Pioneers Museum in downtown Steamboat Springs from August 1st, 2020 through January 31st, 2021.
+John has a solo exhibit at the Tread of the Pioneers Museum in downtown Steamboat Springs from August 1st, 2020 through January 31st, 2021.
 The exhibit examines the history of northwest Colorado through images of historic buildings and other elements of the natural and built environment.
 The exhibit chronicles mans influence on the environment of northwest Colorado.
+See the interview here.

 The Depot Gallery

 John’s work is shown as part of the permanent exhibit space at the Depot Gallery in downtown Steamboat Springs.
 John is a member of the Riverwalk Collective.
 His work is exhibited in the main gallery, with the work of other selected photographers and artists.

 Respect for the land is embedded in the west.
 Ranchers show respect through sustainable practices that insure their way of life can be passed to future generations.
 They are the ultimate stewards of the landscape.
 They have a respect for and understanding of the land.
 It is their livelihood.
 They depend on it, and take care of it.